 - no provision of pain relief for these procedures, or others routinely carried out such as castration.

-Put simply, these Codes of Practice are frameworks for legalised animal cruelty.
+Put simply, these Codes of Practice and recently released 'Standards' are frameworks for legalised animal cruelty.

 Codes of Practice also cover animals used in rodeos, circuses, theme parks or those hunted for 'sport' — allowing them to be treated in a way that would be illegal if those responsible were accountable to actual animal cruelty laws.